The Best Foods and Herbs for Healthy Heart, Including Heart Tonic Recipe

 1. Fruits and vegetables of multiple colors – the different colors in fruits and vegetables indicate different antioxidants in these foods, so it’s therefore important to diverse their consumption and consume each color as part of your daily nutrition in order to maximize the nutritional benefits.
 In my previous article 5 reasons why you should eat multiple colored fruits and vegetables you can learn more about the mechanism of antioxidants in our body and the way they reinforce the defense of the body against free radicals and disease development.

 2. Whole grains, beans and legumes, nuts, fatty fish – all these foods offer various phytonutrients that protect our heart.
 For example: tuna and salmon (rich in omega-3 fatty acids), almonds and walnuts (omega 3, vitamin E, fiber, phytosterols), ground flaxseed (omega 3, fiber), kidney beans (B-complex vitamins, magnesium, calcium, omega-3, calcium, fiber), brown rice (B-complex vitamins, fiber, niacin, magnesium).

 3. Foods containing catechins and reservatrol (flavonoids) – Resveratrol is found in the skin of red grapes, dark chocolate, red wine, tea, peanuts and berries.
 Resveratrol is a member of a group of plant compounds called polyphenols which are thought to have antioxidant properties, protecting the body against diseases such as cancer and heart disease.

 4. Cooking oils for healthy heart – When it comes to improving your health, incorporating several oils into your diet could provide you with surprising results for healthy heart.
-I have written in the past about the best cooking oils for healthy heart and how to use them, and among them I’ve mentioned olive oil, coconut oil, hempseed oil, flaxseed oil and more.
+I wrote in the past about the best cooking oils for healthy heart and how to use them, and among them I’ve mentioned olive oil, coconut oil, hempseed oil, flaxseed oil and more.
 Read the full article here.

 The Top 10 Herbs for Healthy Heart: